rhuang7999/Storm-Drain-Design/README.md

 Assumptions:
 * Steady Uniform Flow
 * Circular Channel Design
-* Pipe is one Material
+* Pipe Cross-Section, Slope, and Material are Uniform

 Inputs:
 * If the units are in US or SI